Rockfish Toolkit

 Memory cap on the in-flight flow table |

-What it catches — congested links, brownouts before users notice them (handshake-latency drift), failing peers (rising retransmits), capacity issues (zero-window saturation), zombie connections (high RST rate), DNS problems (slow lookups, NXDOMAIN spikes).
+What it catches — congested links, brownouts before users notice them (handshake-latency drift), failing peers (rising retransmits), capacity issues (zero-window saturation), zombie connections (high RST rate), and UDP-app degradation (request/response RTT drift, IAT variance spikes).
 Surfaces in the Rockfish NDR Performance report page and SLA dashboards.

 payload_entropy — Encrypted Traffic Analysis